 The college admissions process is competitive enough; students need be cautious to not sabotage themselves.
 Students need to assume that any picture, post, or tweet that is posted will be seen by the admissions officer at their dream college.
 Teach students to only put material out there that can benefit them.
 Students should create a LinkedIn page that is interactive and shows pictures and videos of their accomplishments, interests, and passions.
 Include the LinkedIn profile URL with the college application.
 This is a great way for students to make their resume come to life and show how they are using social media responsively and productively.

 Students have more control over their future than they think when it comes to using social media.
 It’s important to understand how social media could make or break future educational or professional opportunities.
 Each student should complete a series of exercises that allow them to define who they are, who they are not, and what their biggest fear is when it comes to being misunderstood or misinterpreted.
 Analyzing past posts against their answers should put things into perspective for the student.
-Understanding the pros and cons to being socially responsible on social media will be very clear.
+Over time, the pros and cons to being socially responsible on social media become very clear.

 When using social media, be a source that gives useful information to others, not a drain that wastes other’s time.
-Students can either post an infinite number of selfies, gossip messages or worse hate messages which drains the viewer.
-Conversely, they can post pictures of achievement (sports or hobbies) or news you can use articles from websites, broadcast or print media, which are sources of information for the viewer.
-Being a source is better for the poster and the person viewing the post.
+Students can either post an infinite number of selfies, gossip messages, or, worse, hate messages, which drains the viewer.
+Conversely, they can post pictures of achievements (sports or hobbies) or articles from websites, broadcast, or print media, which are useful sources of information for the viewer.
+Providing helpful information online benefits the reader and it also boosts your reputation as somewhat of an “expert”.

 Practicing responsible social media is very simple.
 Students can easily build a strong, professional online brand by managing what is posted about them online: